Extract histogram of oriented gradients (HOG) features

 HOG features are visualized using a grid of uniformly spaced

-within the cell histogram.
-The plot displays the edge directions,
+each orientation makes within the cell histogram.
+The plot displays

-contours encoded by HOG.
-Each rose plot displays two times
+the shape and contours encoded by HOG.
+Each rose plot displays two

 You can use the following syntax to plot the HOG features: